FAQs

 Delegates are endogenous Actively Validated Services (AVSs), which are essentially dApps built on Solana.
 They can receive delegations of sSOL to secure network bandwidth and transaction throughput.

-Stake-weighted quality of service (swQoS) allocates network resources, like block space and transaction processing, based on the stake committed by validators or stakers.
-The more stake allocated for a dApp’s RPC, the higher the quality of service it will receive.
+Stake-weighted quality of service (swQoS) allocates network resources, like block space and transaction processing, based on the delegations committed by delegators.
+The more delegations allocated for a dApp’s RPC, the higher the quality of service it will receive.

-Currently, Solayer supports the following tokens for restaking:
+Currently, Solayer supports the following tokens for deposits:

 - SOL (Solana Native Staking)